 Our heart is to see the women of Uganda find a personal and saving relationship with the Lord Jesus Christ, find healing for themselves and their families from abuses of the past, find sustainable and rewarding income producing opportunities, and then to see them reach out and impact their extended family and community in the same way.

 We are working to create a sustainable long-term organization with successful programs which empower women without making them dependent on Sisters of Hope International (SOHI).
-We hope to engage in community capacity building to strengthen the skills, competencies, and abilities of Ugandan girls and women and their communities so they can overcome the causes of their exclusion and suffering.
+We are making a difference, one woman at a time, and impacting their families/communities through Jesus Christ.

 We currently operate in two locations in Uganda, Africa; Kampala and Masaka.

 NOTE: Our ministry is to women, defined by SOHI as any female age 18 and up.